loadsys/CakePHP-Skeleton/README.md

 for a 2.x compatible version you'll want to check out the [cake-2.x](https://github.com/loadsys/CakePHP-Skeleton/tree/cake-2.x) branch.)

 This skeleton is tuned to serve the most common needs for [Loadsys](http://loadsys.com).
 If you're finding this on your own, it may be more than you need or not exactly what you need.
 Feel free to cherry pick any ideas that are useful.
+You may also want to checkout the standard [CakePHP 3.x Application Skeleton](https://github.com/cakephp/app).

 :grey_exclamation: This is the _Skeleton's_ Readme!
 To edit the README that is bundled with new projects, see [`README.md.template`](README.md.template).